tqsd/photon_weave/docs/index.rst

 Reproducability
 ===============

-For reproducability **Photon Weave** allows the user to set the seed that is used with random processes.
+For Reproducability **Photon Weave** allows the user to set the seed that is used with random processes.
 The seed is configured though `Config` class. `Config` class is a singleton class and is consulted at every random process.

 .. code:: python
     from photon_weave.photon_weave import Config